LABCAT/storefront-child-theme/README.md

 # Worst Checkout Ever

-The Worst Checkout Ever is a starter blank child theme for WooThemes StoreFront WooCommerce theme.
+The Worst Checkout Ever theme was create as part of a UX design project to design the worst UX interaction conceivable.

 ## Installation